GoogleChrome/web.dev/src/site/content/en/reliable/offline-cookbook/index.md

   <img class="w-screenshot" alt="" src="cm-on-user-interaction.png">
 </figure>

-**Ideal for:** If the whole site can't be taken offline, you may allow the user to select the content they want available offline.
+**Ideal for:** When the whole site can't be taken offline, and you chose to allow the user to select the content they want available offline.
 E.g. a video on something like YouTube, an article on Wikipedia, a particular gallery on Flickr.

 Give the user a "Read later" or "Save for offline" button.
 When it's clicked, fetch what you need